laurenchurch/core-aws-launcher/README.md

 2. Click Next to go to the CloudFormation Details section to enter your input values.
 3. Enter the following:

+* **Stack name** (required) - This is the CloudFormation stack name and also the namespace name for CloudBees Core to be used below.
 * **BootstrapArguments** (optional) - See files/bootstrap.sh in https://github.com/awslabs/amazon-eks-ami
 * **ClusterName** (required) - This is the name of the new EKS cluster.
 * **EKSRoleARN** (required) - This is the IAM role that EKS will use to access other AWS services.
 It must have AmazonEKSClusterPolicy and AmazonEKSServicePolicy.